fsantanna/fsantanna.github.io/toy.md

 and argues that it provides "a clear, explicit sequencing between the different states".

-Since he mentions [Ceu][ceu] and since I'm currently working on its upcoming version [Atmos][atmos], I felt motivated to also post a solution to the problem.
+Since he mentions [Céu][ceu] and since I'm currently working on its upcoming version [Atmos][atmos], I felt motivated to also post a solution to the problem.
-The solution in Ceu is similar to his, and uses the `par-or` and `watching` constructs to safely abort behaviors that did not complete.
+The solution in Atmos is similar to his, and uses the `par-or` and `watching` constructs to safely abort behaviors that did not complete.
-A small difference worth mentioning is relying on the deterministic scheduling semantics of Ceu to eliminate a state variable (`didDrag`).
+A small difference worth mentioning is relying on the deterministic scheduling semantics of Atmos to eliminate a state variable (`didDrag`).
 Here's [the solution][code] with [an accompanying video][video]:

 <pre>